 How To Make Corned Beef

-The next morning, you will grab a cutting board and chop the potatoes, carrots, or use the carrots shown below, and chopped onions.
+The next morning, you will grab a cutting board and chop the potatoes, carrots, or use the carrots shown below, and chopped onions into think wedges.

 Add the chopped vegetables to the slow cooker.